vedsaxena6987/E-Folio/README.md

 ## 🚀 Project Overview

 This is a responsive and interactive **personal developer portfolio website** created by **Vedant Saxena**.
-It showcases Vedant's skills, projects, resume, contact form, and social media links.
+It showcases My skills, projects, resume, contact form, and social media links.
 The design uses a vibrant dark theme with animated elements and syntax-highlighted code snippets.

 ---